ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 EAs.
 Finally, Memetic Algorithms (MAs) are hybrid meta-heuristics that combine a population-based approach with a Local Search (LS) procedure.

-A large number of taxonomies for classifying meta-heuristics have been devised [61].
+A large number of taxonomies for classifying meta-heuristics have been devised.
-In keeping with the taxonomy described in [328], five different criteria can be used to classify meta-heuristics.
+One of the most frequently used, establishes five different criteria to classify meta-heuristics.
 The first one classifies them using *nature-inspired* methods and *non-nature-inspired* approaches.
 Most meta-heuristics are inspired by natural